How to Increase Ecommerce Sales (20 Ways)

 Just how much do abandoned carts impact ecommerce sales?
 Try trillions of dollars every year.
 What’s more, 63% of that is recoverable.

-When deciding how to increase ecommerce sales, avoid becoming part of that statistic by making your checkout page as speedy and uncomplicated as possible.
-Don’t ask people for information unless it’s absolutely necessary, and let them store their information for future use.
-Your profits and SEO will benefit from the fast, conversion-friendly experience.
+When deciding how to increase ecommerce sales, make your checkout page as speedy and uncomplicated as possible.
+Only ask for necessary information, and enable customer data storage for future use.

 Online reviews are massively important for branded search results.
 Branded keywords convert much better than non-branded terms.
 That’s because customers are specifically looking for your company.
 However, if your search results contain unfavorable reviews, those complaints could drive away conversion-ready customers.
 So it’s vital to gather honest, positive feedback and promote it through online reputation management.